dari09/ECSE3038_Project/readme.md

+##Project Description
-Project Description: This code is part of a class project to build an IoT platform that controls simple appliances typically controlled by a switch.
+This code is part of a class project to build an IoT platform that controls simple appliances typically controlled by a switch.
 The project focuses on controlling lighting appliances (e.g., lamps, in-wall lighting fixtures) and cooling/heating appliances (e.g., fans, air conditioning units).

 The code performs the following tasks: